Kindly Myers Spotlights Sinuous Figure & Cheeky Assets In Sultry Backside Snap

 "@kindly you're always look'n BOOTY-FULL [peach emoji]," wrote a third follower.

-The popping contrast of her bronze skin tone against the white walls in the background of the photo excelled in accentuating the surprisingly shapely nature of her slender physique.
+The popping contrast of her bronzed skin tone against the white walls in the background of the photo excelled in accentuating the shapely nature of her slender physique.
 Her narrow waist transitioned into her hips with an especially dramatic curve, which then returned inward at her sculpted thighs.

-All the while, Myers’ tanga-cut panties left her bodacious booty partially bare as her taut cheeks appeared to burst out of them in the shot.
-Finally, Myers accessorized with a ring on each hand and a black bracelet or watch on her left wrist.
+All the while, Myers' tanga-cut panties left her bodacious booty partially bare as her taut cheeks appeared to burst out of them in the shot.
+Finally, she accessorized with a ring on each hand and a black bracelet or watch on her left wrist.

-Earlier in the day, Myers had already set her popular profile ablaze with a sexy share that documented her laying out poolside in a skimpy, white thong bikini that similarly put her backside on blast.
+Earlier in the day, Myers had already set her popular profile ablaze with a sexy share that documented her lying poolside in a skimpy, white thong bikini that similarly put her backside on blast.
 As of this writing, that post has racked up well over 15,000 likes.